fleetdm/fleet/docs/Configuration/yaml-files.md

 Policies defined in `teams/no-team.yml` run on hosts that belong to "No team".

-> Policies that run automation to install software or run script, must be defined in `tems/no-team.yml` to run on hosts that belong to "No team".
+> Policies that run automation to install software or run scripts must be defined in `teams/no-team.yml` to run on hosts that belong to "No team".

 #### Options